all-out/guides/_guides/applying.md

 ## The Application

-You can submit your application to the corp in-game at any time.
-You need to include a **full API key** and an **email address**, or it will be rejected and you will need to reapply.

 ### General Questions

 This section can be waived at a [director](http://all-out.github.io/guides/people/#directors)'s discretion.
 If one of them tells you that you don't need to answer these, please **say so in your application** and **include the director's name**.